Become a well-rounded developer and keep improving

 Don't get obsessed over perfection and understanding everything.
 Be patient with yourself.
 Being a developer means sometimes accepting uncertainty or being patient as you work through it.

 Don't get sidetracked with bikeshedding.
 Debates like tabs vs spaces and which language or tool is "best" takes you away from writing better software.
 Your development style will change over time as you write code and learn from other codebases and experts.
-Seek to improve, but don't expect to get to perfection as real life changes and you have to adapt parts of your code and even rewrite or get ride of applications that no longer fit your needs as personal project or the needs of end-users.
+Seek to improve, but don't expect to get to perfection as changes happen in real-life.
+You'll have to adapt parts of your code and even rewrite or get rid of applications, when they no longer fit your needs as a personal project or the needs of the end-users.

 Go to coding meetup events in your areas.
 AWS also has a few online sessions a month that you can join, covering both presentations and the chance to chat to others over a chatroom or video.

 Find ways to contribute to Open Source projects - such as repos that you like or packages that you use.
 I would not recommend focusing on contributing to Open Source too early on as a beginner.
-Start with your own projects where you have a lot of freedom to mess around.
+Start with your own projects, as you will have a lot of freedom to mess around.

 Over time, you'll find public projects that matter to you and you'll be able to match your skills against the problems.

 But when you do get to the point of having your Pull Requests on repos merged, it is very satisfying.